tenzir/tenzir/web/docs/understand/operators/transformations/shell.md

 # shell

-Executes a system command and hook the raw stdin and stdout into the pipeline.
+Executes a system command and hooks its raw stdin and stdout into the pipeline.

 ## Synopsis

 ```
-shell "<command>"
+shell <command>
 ```

 ## Description

 The `shell` operator forks the process and executes the provided command.
-It then connects the child's stdin to the operator's intput, and the child's stdout to the operator's output.
-When `shell` receive new bytes as input, it copies them to the child's standard input.
-Afterwards, `shell` attempts to read from the child's standard output and copies new bytes into the operator output.
+Thereafter, it connects the child's stdin to the operator's input, and the child's stdout to the operator's output.
+When `shell` receive new bytes as input, it writes them to the child's standard input.
+In parallel, `shell` attempts to read from the child's stdout and copies new bytes into the operator output.

 ### `<command>`

 The command to execute and hook into the pipeline processing.

+The value of `command` is a single string.
+If you would like to pass a command line as you would on the shell, use single or double quotes for escaping, e.g., `shell 'jq -C'` or `shell "jq -C"`.

 ## Examples